ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Docker Compose localenv
 .......................

-The recommended way to run the tests has Vault and tinyproxy running in their own containers, set up via docker-compose, and the itnegration tests run in their own container separately.
+The recommended way to run the tests has Vault and tinyproxy running in their own containers, set up via docker-compose, and the integration tests run in their own container separately.

 We have a pre-defined "localenv" setup role for this purpose.